 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from BSW SeniorCare Advantage (PPO) when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan.
+You will automatically be disenrolled from BSW SeniorCare Advantage Select (HMO) when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from BSW SeniorCare Advantage (PPO) when your new plan's coverage begins.
+You will automatically be disenrolled from BSW SeniorCare Advantage Select (HMO) when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll.
 Contact Customer Service if you need more information on how to do this.
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from BSW SeniorCare Advantage (PPO) when your coverage in Original Medicare begins.
+You will be disenrolled from BSW SeniorCare Advantage Select (HMO) when your coverage in Original Medicare begins.